 Parent to Parent (P2P) Programs

 Support and information for families of children with developmental disabilities or healthcare needs.

 From Parent Map magazine article 'Special Kids: Surviving and Thriving While Raising a Child With Developmental Disabilities or Healthcare Needs', September 2013: "Parents can get overwhelmed by the whole diagnosis.
 They often feel isolated and very stressed."
 That is where Parent to Parent, Father's Network, and Sibling Support can help.

 Learning that your child has a disability can be a traumatic experience.

 P2P Coordinator Site List - Contact your local Parent to Parent Coordinator, organized by region and County.

 Our Ethnic Outreach offers culturally relevant services.
-We can direct you to community resources for your entire family. ¿Hablas Español?
+We can direct you to community resources for your entire family, oranized by county.

 Free Services Include: